 This also makes us think about another topic: what value will these synthetic diamonds retain over time?

 In this sense, it is also important to talk about the permanence of the artistic object itself: the jewel.
+Natural diamond has always been used in jewelry for its beauty, its optical properties and its hardness.

 Once the artist or the goldsmith, in our case Jordi Rosich, designs and creates a jewel, this is a piece forever.
 And his artistic value is also closely linked to the use of the materials he has used.
 That is, durable materials such as precious metals (gold and platinum) and natural diamonds.
 These materials will always have a higher value, and the growth of their value (regulated by the market) is exponential.
 The value of this work of art, the jewel, grows year after year.